Russian Orthodox Diocese of Lithuania: History

 The diocese functioned within the Russian empire until Lithuania became independent in 1918.
 At that time, a number of the churches that had been taken from the Catholic Church were returned, and certain Orthodox churches, such as Archangel Michael Church in Kaunas, were also given to the Catholic Church.
 Most of the Orthodox parishes that exist today in Lithuania were built during the imperial period (1795–1918).

 In the wake of World War I, part of Lithuania was controlled by Poland, including the capital Vilnius.
-During that time, with the autocephaly of the Polish Orthodox Church in 1924, the parishes in that region were part of the Polish church.
+After the autocephaly of the Polish Orthodox Church in 1924, the parishes in that region were part of the Polish church.

 As a result of World War II, Lithuania again became subjugated to Russia, this time as part of the Soviet Union, which transferred Vilnius into the Lithuanian SSR and moved the parishes that had been part of the Polish church back to the Moscow Patriarchate.
 While religion was persecuted in Soviet Lithuania just as it was elsewhere in the Soviet Union, the Orthodox diocese was generally tolerated more than the Roman Catholic Church (to which the great majority of Lithuanians belonged), because its seat of authority was inside the Soviet Union.

 In 1990, Lithuania again regained independence.
 The head of the diocese at the time, Archbishop Chrysostom (Martishkin), openly supported Lithuanian independence.
 He was succeeded in 2010 by Metropolitan Innocent (Vasilyev).

-Present Day

-After the Russian invasion of Ukraine in 2022, Patriarch Kirill of Moscow defrocked five priests from the diocese of Vilnius and Lithuania who expressed opposition to the patriarch's position regarding the war.
-Using the right of appeal, they turned to the Ecumenical Patriarch, who acquitted them on February 2023 and restored them in their priestly ministry.
-In March 2023, Patriarch Bartholomew paid an official visit to Lithuania.
-During it, the Patriarch met with five restored priests and provided for the creation of the ecclesiastical jurisdiction of the Ecumenical Patriarchate in the country.

-In 2024 a priest of the Estonian Apostolic Orthodox Church, Justinus Kiviloo, was appointed as the Exarch of Lithuania.
-The Exarchate includes ten parishes serving in Lithuanian, Belarusian, Ukrainian and Russian languages.
+2020s schism

+After the full-scale Russian invasion of Ukraine began on 24 February 2022, Patriarch Kirill of Moscow publicly declared his full support of the Russian military aggression, calling it a holy war.
+The Orthodox clergy and laity in Lithuania responded negatively, and was initially united in its support for Ukraine.
+In a letter to the Orthodox Christian community on 17 March 2022, Metropolitan Innocent (Inokentiy, proper name Vasilyev) of Vilnius stated: "As you probably have already noticed, Patriarch Kirill and I have different political views and perception of current events.
+His political statements on the war in Ukraine are his personal opinion.
+We in Lithuania do not agree with it.
+I would like to openly state here that we, the Orthodox in Lithuania, having the opportunity to independently solve our intra-church affairs, will continue to strive for even greater church independence, believing that the Lord grants such in His own time."
+He appealed to Moscow to grant the Archdiocese of Vilnius and Lithuania the status of a self-governing church.